EEE-ELEC2645/EEE-ELEC2645.github.io/docs/C_Basics/conditionals.md

 ## Why conditionals matter

 Without conditionals, your program would run the same way every time.
 Conditionals let you:

 - Respond to different inputs
 - Branch into different logic paths
 - Make your program interactive and robust

-They keep code clear, testable, and efficient—especially when combined with good naming and small functions.
+They keep code clear, testable, and efficient - especially when combined with good naming and small functions.

 ---